Callander and Oban Railway: Origins

-The Scottish Central Railway and the Caledonian Railway were, with many others, incorporated by Act of Parliament on 1 July 1845.
+The Scottish Central Railway and the Caledonian Railway were, as many others, incorporated by acts of Parliament, the Scottish Central Railway Act 1845 (8 & 9 Vict. c. clxi) and the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii), on 1 July 1845.
 At this stage the two companies were collaborating, with the intention of connecting Perth with Carlisle, and beyond to the emerging English railway network; the Scottish Central had immediate plans with allied companies to reach Aberdeen, and there was early on talk of reaching into the north-west Highland area.

 In 1846 the Dunblane, Doune and Callander Railway was proposed for a ten-mile (16 km) line along the valley of the River Teith.
 This was a false start, but a second attempt was authorised on 21 July 1856.
 The line opened on 1 July 1858.

 Callander was the western extremity of lowland terrain: beyond lay wild highland hills.
 Promoters now considered whether Callander would make a good starting location for a line penetrating the Highlands, and reaching the western sea at Oban 71 mi away, with relatively few settlements in between.
 They decided in November 1864 that the line should be built, and they called it the Callander and Oban Railway.

 From Oban back to Crianlarich the route was clear; from there to the River Clyde they left the route open; they had calculated they needed £600,000 to build their line, and there was no possibility of local people investing that kind of money.
 The only way forward was to persuade another, established line to put some money in: the route would be determined by that fact.
 The Scottish Central was prepared to put up £200,000, and this was confirmed by agreement of 17 December 1864; the route from Crianlarich would accordingly go east to Callander and Dunblane.
-A Parliamentary Bill was submitted in the 1865 session and the railway was authorised on 8 July 1865.
+A parliamentary bill was submitted in the 1865 session and the railway was authorised by the Callander and Oban Railway Act 1865 (28 & 29 Vict. c. cclxvi) on 8 July 1865.
 The authorised capital was £600,000 with loans of £200,000.

-The Dunblane, Doune and Callander railway was absorbed by the Scottish Central Railway on 31 July 1865, and the Scottish Central amalgamated with the Caledonian Railway the following day, 1 August 1865.
+The Dunblane, Doune and Callander railway was absorbed by the Scottish Central Railway on 31 July 1865 by the Scottish Central and Dunblane, Doune and Callander Railways Amalgamation Act 1865 (28 & 29 Vict. c. cxxxiii), and the Scottish Central amalgamated with the Caledonian Railway the following day, 1 August 1865, by an act of Parliament, the Caledonian and Scottish Central Railways Amalgamation Act 1865 (28 & 29 Vict. c. cclxxxvii) of 5 July 1865.